elastic/cloud-on-k8s/README.md

 -> Run "make run" to start the manager process localy
 ```

+### GKE Development workflow

+When selecting GKE as your development environment note that the controller will be packed in a docker image,
+tagged using a hash of the pkg/ directory as a tag and uploaded to a GCP docker image repository.
+After your GKE
+cluster has been created you can build the docker image and deploy the controller by typing `make run`.

+After you've performed changes in the controller code you can re-deploy the image by running `make run` again.

 ### Useful development targets

 * `make samples`: Updates the samples.